Volunteer Program Assessment (VPA, pronounced vee-pah):

 - Demonstrate to participants that a career in organizational science offers an exciting challenge and that they are fully capable of such careers

 - Ten rising juniors and seniors (from this point called “Fellows”) from around the US will be housed at UNC Charlotte.
-Participants of the OSSI will engage in a number of activities including, but not limited to.
+Participants of the Organizational Science Institute will engage in a number of activities including, but not limited to.

 - One-on-one meetings with faculty and current graduate students to discuss research interests and develop a research project